britram/rains-prototype/draft-trammell-rains-protocol.md

 and are nameable; subject addresses with less than the maximum prefix length are subject network addresses, and are delegatable.

-The value of the context (6) key, if present, is a UTF-8 string containing the name of the context in which the Address Assertion is valid.
+The value of the context (6) key is a UTF-8 string containing the name of the context in which the Address Assertion is valid.
 See
 {{context-in-address-assertions}}.

 The value of the objects (7) key is an array of objects, as defined in